At last night's Golden Globe Awards, Tina Fey had the BEST beauty line of the night:

 Ain't that the truth?!
 Here are the night's hair and makeup looks:

 Let's face it, Chastain was made for the red carpet.
-She always manages to nail the requisite high glamour, but somehow makes it feel fresh and exciting every time (and here, sexay-sexay).
+She always manages to nail the requisite high glamour, but somehow makes it feel fresh and exciting every time.
 I like everything very much from afar; up close, I'm a bit less enamoured with the fake lashes and pale brows—but I can live with them.
 I think the horizontal extension of eyeshadow was actually quite clever, to give her face the illusion of more width.
-And I quite like the sophisticated colour palette chosen by her makeup artist, Kristofer Buckle.

 If you feel like you've seen this look on Kerry before, well you have.
 Almost exactly, at the SAG Awards last year.
-I think that one was slightly better, with the headband and earrings giving it a super-pretty vibe.
-Or maybe I'm just biased because here, she's wearing a terrible dress.
+The liner and sheer pink lipstick give her a super-pretty vibe.

-I'm so thankful Amy and her makeup artist, Stephen Sollitto, didn't feel compelled to do 'Big Eyes' as per the film title.
-Instead, they chose basically the same low-key, rose gold makeup we saw on her at People's Choice, with different hair.
+Amy chose basically the same low-key, rose gold makeup we saw on her at People's Choice, with different hair.
 I am okay with this, because it works so well for her, and well, Amy can do no wrong in my eyes.
 As for the hair, colour is on point and the waves are nicely brushed out.
 I'm not sure about the swooshy volume at the part, though.
 It might've been sexier/more flattering if her hair went flatter and dipped a bit across the forehead.

 Loving Lupita's new, fuller 'fro.
-But the makeup?
-I dunno.
-Bright purple sparkly eyeshadow high above the crease and under the eyes, plus fuchsia lip gloss AND purple and green earrings.
-I probably would've loved it at age seven.
-Now, I feel like it's too much—not sophisticated and too matchy with the dress.
-Just because she can wear all these bright colours doesn't mean she always should.
+But the makeup is a lot—bright purple sparkly eyeshadow high above the crease and under the eyes, plus fuchsia lip gloss.
+I would've loved it at age seven!

 You can tell Katie feels comfortable and confident here.
-What a difference compared to her Met Ball look!
-Great call on the sleek, straight, low pony... except it doesn't need to be down to her waist.
-Gah!
-It's like when women get oversized boob jobs.
-We know the hair is fake, no need to shout about it though.
-Fortunately, I am very pro this smoky eye, nude lip makeup on Katie.
-Her eyes still pop, but everything is very subtle.
+What a difference compared to her Met Gala look!
+Great call on the sleek, straight, low pony.
+I always love smoky eye, nude lip makeup on Katie.
+Her eyes pop, but everything is very subtle.

 Kate looks lovely here, much softer than she did at last year's Globes with the harsh blonde hair and lined eyes.
 This light brown colour is making her skin sing, and I think she's one of those people (like yours truly) who looks best in minimal makeup.
 Love the shimmer under the eyes!
 This is also a great styling idea for shorter hair types.
 A strong side part, little sweep over the forehead, and then tucked behind both ears and pinned.
 Cute!

-So Jen's face looks like leather.
-(Clearly, it wasn't her night.)
-Possibly it's bad lighting, but everyone else here seems to have normal skin colour/texture.
-Hers looks like a spray tan gone wrong... very wrong... and now it's accentuating every little crease and crevice.
+So it looks Jen had a spray tan gone wrong... very wrong.
+And now it's accentuating every little crease and crevice.
 You just know she's cringing at these photos today.

-Another Jennifer, another set of beauty problems.
-This time, it's not so much the spray tan as it is the need for a stylistic intervention.
-She has GOT to stop trying so hard.
-It's not the year 2000 (not that her makeup was ever this heavy then), and there's just no need to pile on the foundation, liner, shadow and contour in an attempt to look "sexy."
+Jennifer tries so hard.
+But it's not the year 2000 (not that her makeup was ever this heavy then), and there's just no need to pile on this much foundation, liner, shadow and contour.

 I see Pacey!
 (Swoon.)
 Meanwhile, Diane looks perfect—is anyone the least bit surprised?
 I love that her makeup is super-subtle—it's "you-only-better" makeup—with shimmery taupe eyes, darkened brows, pretty pink gloss and most importantly, NATURAL lashes.
 So much cooler, right?

-Remember when Emily wore hot pink eyeshadow to the Met Ball?
+Remember when Emily wore hot pink eyeshadow to the Met Gala?
 I haven't really loved any beauty looks she's done since, including this one.
-Here, the hair is so frizzy and unflattering, and the makeup is so... safe.
 The brown eyeshadow application is reminding me of Kaley Cuoco's (albeit way classier) and I feel like the extra-long falsies at the outer corners of her eyes are making her look a bit sleepy.
-I'm also wondering if Emily is just not meant to have thick brows.
-I preferred them back in 2013, when they were tidier, letting the makeup stand out.
-See?
-I really am re-thinking this "bold brows for everyone!" stance.

 Nobody liked Keira's maternity dress, but at least her face makes up for it.
-She's absolutely glowing here, thanks to pregnancy hormones and well, the Chanel makeup job by Kate Lee.
+She's absolutely glowing here, thanks to pregnancy hormones and well, her talented makeup artist.
 You can almost always tell when it's Kate Lee makeup because it's so very seamless and subtle—yet not washed out or too neutral, either, as tends to happen with natural makeup looks.

 Love Julianne, and she looks so happy here!
 As usual, she got her makeup exactly right.
 These cool tones really suit her, especially the soft (purple?) around the eyes.
 Notice how she "grounded" it with black in the waterlines and tons of black mascara.
 Then, just enough pink blush and gloss to get a healthy glow, without looking overdone.
 I'm not sure if her hair is meant to be straight or wavy, but anyway, I like the deep side part and the simplicity; she's not over-styled.

 OMG, this hairstyle!
 Maybe some of you will like it.
 Me, I'm not a fan.
-Supposedly, it's an asymmetrical faux bob—but I find it so stiff and overly sculptural, with a shape that's downright fug.
-(Seriously, you should see this thing from the side.)
-I got the breakdown from Wella on how to recreate it, and as you might imagine, it requires a million steps and products.
-No thank you.
+Supposedly, it's an asymmetrical faux bob—but I find it so stiff and overly sculptural.

 You know how I said Jessica Chastain just excels at red carpet?
 Well, poor Claire is the opposite.
 Never quite seems to nail it, and you get the feeling she'd much rather be home in track pants than dressed to the nines.
-Which is why I don't understand her styling team.
-I would be prioritizing dresses that worked with hair down (so much more flattering for her), and I'd also choose simpler pieces that go with her tomboy-ish vibe.
-That means ditching the matchy-matchy sparkly blue eyeshadow, which is wearing her instead of the other way around.
-And I'm unclear on the lip texture here.
-Is that a shimmer, a two-tone look or are they just chapped?
-At least her skin finish is more fresh than we've seen it in the past.
+The matchy-matchy sparkly blue eyeshadow is wearing her instead of the other way around.
+But at least her skin finish is fresher than we've seen it in the past.

 Dakota's look is probably the closest to what I would do if my life suddenly changed and I had to walk the Globes red carpet myself.
 (One can dream, right?)
 Hair down, loosely tousled waves with separated bangs, and simple, natural makeup with balanced lips and eyes.
 It's not trying too hard, and I love it.

 I'm glad Naomi stuck to her go-to beauty formula.
-As we saw in her top 10, the soft waves and bright red lips just can't be beat on her.
+The soft waves and bright red lips just can't be beat on her.
 Shame about the lipstick on her teeth, and I think the false lashes take away from the elegance here.
 Otherwise, love the dewy skin texture and the fact that we aren't seeing any obvious makeup, aside from the bold lips.

 I like this SO much better than Anna's look at People's Choice.
-In fact, it might be the only time I can remember Anna getting it pretty much right on the red carpet.
-The loose updo with bangs might not be the most modern styling choice, but at least it's quite flattering on her and not into prom hair territory.
+The loose updo with bangs is quite flattering on her (and not into prom hair territory).
 And finally, FINALLY, she nailed the makeup!
 Gone are those muddy browns she used to wear on her lips and cheeks, replaced by normal pink gloss and rosy blush.
 The smokified eyes are good, too, not too dark for her fair colouring.
 Well done, Anna!

 Well, Julianna's one eyebrow looks like it's Spocking from Botox.
 But—I love her makeup.
 People should do matching pinks like this more often!
 They really make her skin look incredible, and I'm loving its beautiful fresh texture.
 The pompadour-ish hair I'm less crazy about, and would've preferred it down or more sleek.

 So simple, yet just right for Kate.
-I think we've already established that she's the type who looks best with extremely minimal makeup (compare this with this and you'll see exactly what I mean).
+She's the type who looks best with extremely minimal makeup.
 So I'm very much in approval of this bare-faced choice, with hair pulled back into a low bun.
 The only thing I'd change here are the brows.
 The pencil seems way too dark.
-Has Kate not heard of Brow Drama, which clings to the hairs?
-Would be so much more natural-looking!

-Sorry, can't focus on the face because those spaghetti straps!
-They don't seem sufficiently, um, supportive.
-Anyway...
 I'm usually a fan of what Rosamund does on the red carpet, but this is a rare exception.
-Asymmetrical bobs really aren't my thing, and is it just me or are her highlights looking a little stripey?
-Fortunately, Melanie Inglessis did a nice job on the makeup (although I'm surprised to see falsies here; I know she doesn't like 'em).
-I do love how sparkly her eyes look, and how it's all very soft.
+Asymmetrical bobs really aren't my thing.
+Fortunately, she did a nice job on the makeup.
+I love how sparkly her eyes look, and how it's all very soft.

 I don't love an updo—especially a middle-parted updo—for Taylor.
 With her face shape, I think a side part with some hair over the forehead would be a little more flattering/feminine.
 But, I have to applaud her on the makeup.
 Despite some minor skin texture issues, it's just the way I like it: a bright red lip, darkened brows and natural lashes.